Update January 2021

 We have also implemented a new booking policy to make sure you don’t miss the chance to visit a BlueVillas property.

-In case there is an official travel ban due to the Covid-19 pandemic between the guests’ country and Greece on the arranged travel dates, the guests are entitled to a Credit Voucher equal to their payment, which they can use for a future reservation at the villa.
+In the event of an official travel ban due to the Covid-19 pandemic between the guests’ country and Greece on the arranged travel dates, the guests are entitled to a Credit Voucher equal to their payment, which they can use for a future reservation at the villa.

 For more information, please contact our villa consultants.